 Season 6 Episode 22 had a very graphic scene of a woman having her leg amputated without anesthesia.
 In Season 2 Episode 3, a character has his hand amputated.
 In Season 3 Episode 10, House decides to amputate a girl's arm and leg.
 The girl is shown in the OR, and a scalpel is brought up to her arm, but the surgery is cancelled before it starts.

-idk why anyone hasnt said it yet but im 8 episodes in and so far i dont theres been a single episode where someone doesnt have the most violent seizure or convulses in some way, shape, or form
+idk why anyone hasnt said it yet but im 8 episodes in and so far i dont think theres been a single episode where someone doesnt have the most violent seizure or convulses in some way, shape, or form

 edit: ive finshed the series and besides all the patients house has 2 seizures in total throughout the series idk abt other main characters